Updated 17 August 2021

 The bathroom is a place where you use lots of chemicals – not just how you clean the bathroom, but all the chemicals you put on your body, everyday.

 Washing your hands?
 Choose a soap without the antibacterials.
 Triclosan is just not necessary – it’s bad for you, bad for the environment and it’s thought is one of the reasons for the rise of superbugs.
 Check out our blog post on Triclosan for more information.
-Go with a natural hand wash from a brand like ecostore, or use the good old Dr Bronner’s.
+Go with a natural hand wash like the cult favourite Dr Bronner’s.

 Check the rest of your products for triclosan, too.
 You’ll find it in products like toothpaste, mouthwash, deodorant and even in your socks.
 Microban is another name that you’ll find on things like chopping boards and food containers.
 Be aware, and read the ingredients before you buy!